usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 The out-of-band authenticator SHALL uniquely authenticate itself in one of the following ways in communicating with the verifier:

 - Establish an authenticated protected channel to the verifier using approved cryptography.
-The key used SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, trusted platform module, secure element).
+The key used SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, trusted platform module, secure element, trusted execution environment).

 - Authenticate to a public mobile telephone network using a SIM card or equivalent that uniquely identifies the device.
 This method SHALL only be used if a secret is being sent from the verifier to the out-of-band device via the PSTN (SMS or voice).